-Finance income from Group companies and associates corresponds entirely to interest accrued by the Group on the financing granted to Sonnedix Holdco Spain, B.V. amounting to 8 thousand euros in 2023 (Notes 7 and 15).
+Finance income from Group companies and associates corresponds entirely to interest accrued by the Group on the financing granted to Sonnedix Holdco Spain, B.V. amounting to 111 thousand euros in 2024 (2023: 8 thousand euros) (Notes 7 and 15).

-Likewise, the Group recognized the interest corresponding to the current accounts it holds under "Finance income - From third parties" in the accompanying consolidated statement of profit or loss, amounting to a total balance of 63 thousand euros.
+Likewise, the Parent recognized the interest corresponding to the current accounts it holds under "Finance income - From third parties" in the accompanying consolidated statement of profit or loss, amounting to a total balance of 118 thousand euros in 2024 (2023: 63 thousand euros).